Rupeshkumar2/WeatherMonitoringApp/README.md

 - **SQLite3**: Lightweight, portable database suitable for managing persistent weather data and alert history.
 - **Matplotlib/Seaborn**: Provides powerful visualization capabilities to track weather trends visually.

----

-Feel free to adjust configurations and contribute to the project!